mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 I had a much better sleep last night compared to what I was getting last week.

-I felt today's mobility routine in my legs (lunges in particular).
+My legs felt it today during the mobility routine (lunges in particular).

 I walked for a bit before hitting start on this run.
-I felt just ok at the pedestrian pace of the warm up and I headed toward the gravel part of _Lochside Trail_ just north of the _Monkey Tree Pub_.
+I felt **just ok** at the pedestrian pace of the warm up and I headed toward the gravel part of _Lochside Trail_ just north of the _Monkey Tree Pub_.
 <!---->
-Once there, it was time for 5 strides and all 5 of them felt terrible; heavy legs, no juice.
+Once there, it was time for 5 strides and all 5 of them felt terrible; **heavy legs**, no juice.

-Then, out of nowhere, things just clicked on the 9 minute efforts.
-Running felt **light and effortless**.
-I was expecting to go through the motions but all of a sudden I was having a lot of fun.
+I was prepared to go through the motions for the 9 minute efforts but unexpectedly, things just started to click.
+Running felt **light and effortless** and I found myself having a lot of fun.
 I had a _"coffee flavoured"_ ReKarb between the 3rd and 4th efforts.

 It was a comfortable jog home from there.